+Except that, to be eligible for sick leave payment, an employee of the Sheriff's Office who works in a twentyfour (24) hour operation must notify their designated supervisor or their designee as soon as possible but not less than (2) hours prior to the starting time of their scheduled shift.
+This notice may be waived if it is determined that the employee could not reasonably be expected to comply with this requirement.

-An employee requesting a medical LEAVE OF ABSENCE without pay shall be required to furnish conclusive evidence of disability to the EMPLOYER, specifically the Leave and Accommodation Management (LAM) Office.
+- Section 8.
+A disabled employee who, because of illness or injury, has exhausted all sick leave benefits may be granted a medical leave of absence without pay.
+The seniority status of a disabled employee who is granted a medical leave of absence shall be determined in accordance with the provisions of the Article herein titled "Seniority."
+An employee requesting a medical leave of absence without pay shall be required to furnish conclusive evidence of disability to the EMPLOYER.
 If the employee fails to furnish conclusive evidence that the absence from duty is necessary, or if the employee fails to undergo an evaluation or furnish a medical report as requested by the EMPLOYER in accordance with the Article herein titled "Fitness for Duty," the EMPLOYER shall have the right to require the employee to return to work on a specified date.

-Should the employee not return to work on such specified date, the employee may be considered to have resigned in accordance with the Article herein titled "Absence Without Leave."

-- Section 9.
-All sick leave that has been accumulated by an employee (and not paid out as severance) shall be canceled upon the date of separation from the County service. - Section 10.
+Should the employee not return to work on such specified date, the employee may be considered to have resigned in accordance with the Article herein titled "Absence Without Leave." - Section 9.
+All sick leave that has been accumulated by an employee shall be cancelled upon the date of separation from the County service. - Section 10.
 Trade Time for Fitness.
-Employees may utilize sick leave to pay for approved health and fitness activities, to a maximum of \$2,000.00 per year.
-Where applicable, this language shall be coordinated with Article 11B, Section 9, Paid Time Off, to ensure that no employee uses paid time off (PTO) hours and frozen sick leave hours totaling more than \$2,000.00 per payroll year. - Section 11.
-When an employee leaves employment with the county and later returns to any position, sick leave hours will not be restored.
+Employees may utilize sick leave to pay for approved health and fitness activities, to a maximum of \$2,000.00 per year. - Section 11.
+When an employee leaves employment with the county and later returns to a regular position, sick leave hours will not be restored.

-ARTICLE 12B - SICK LEAVE (EMPLOYEES WHO CONVERTED TO PTO)
+ARTICLE 12B - SICK LEAVE

 - Section 1.
-For employees who participate in paid time off (PTO), sick leave balances, if any, will be frozen.
+For employees who choose paid time off (PTO), sick leave balances, if any, will be frozen.
 No additional sick leave will accrue. - Section 2.
-Use of frozen sick leave shall be limited to inability to perform the duties of their position by reason of illness or injury, mental health status, by the necessity for medical care or dental care, or by exposure to contagious disease under which the health of employees with whom they are associated or members of the public with whom they deal would be endangered by their attendance on duty, or by illness in their immediate family for such periods as their absence shall be necessary subject to certification by a medical authority. - Section 3.
-Upon separation of employment in good standing of any REGULAR EMPLOYEE, such employee shall be paid for their frozen sick leave balance at the employee's BASE PAY RATE subject to the limitations on severance payment stated in the article herein titled "Severance Pay". - Section 4.
-Frozen sick leave benefits, when authorized, shall be paid at the employee's current BASE PAY RATE. - Section 5.
-Employees who participate in the EMPLOYER's paid time off (PTO) Program, shall not accrue sick leave, but rather shall accrue paid time off (PTO) consistent with Article 11B, Paid Time Off (PTO.) - Section 6.
+An employee's frozen sick leave balance, if any, may be accessed for any approved absence from work.
+Use of frozen sick leave shall be limited to inability to perform the duties of their position by reason of illness, injury, or mental health status, by necessity for medical care or dental care, or by exposure to contagious disease under which the health of employees with whom they is associated or members of the public with whom they deal would be endangered by their attendance on duty, or by illness in their immediate family for such periods as their absence shall be necessary subject to certification by a medical authority.

+- Section 3.
+Upon separation of employment in good standing of any regular employee, such employee shall be paid for their frozen sick leave balance at the employee's base pay rate subject to the limitations on severance payment stated in the article herein titled "Severance Pay". - Section 4.
+Frozen sick leave benefits, when authorized, shall be paid at the employee's current base pay rate. - Section 5.
+Employees who participate in the EMPLOYER's paid time off (PTO) Program, shall not accrue sick leave, but rather shall accrue paid time off (PTO) consistent with Article 11B, Paid Time Off (PTO). - Section 6.
 Trade Time for Fitness.
 Employees may utilize their frozen sick leave to pay for approved Health and fitness activities to a maximum of \$2,000.00 per year.
-Where applicable, this language shall be coordinated with Article 11B, Section 9, Paid Time Off, to ensure that no employee uses paid time off (PTO) hours and frozen sick leave hours totaling more than \$2,000.00 per payroll year.